 - Signal profile creation

 - Safety numbers

 Which is the Best Zoom Alternative for Small Business?

-The “best” Zoom alternative for your small business depends on whether you prioritize cost, security, or features.
+The best Zoom alternatives for small business are WebEx, Signal, and Microsoft Teams depending on whether you prioritize cost, security, or features.

-Below, we’ve selected the top three alternatives to Zoom according to the most important three factors: price, data privacy, and use case.
+Below, we’ve outlined these three alternatives to Zoom according to the most important three factors: price, data privacy, and use case.

 What is the Best Free Zoom Alternative?

 WebEx’s free version offers the most features out of any free plan we’ve featured here.
 It also gives a free month to month-to-month users and four months for free when users select an annual plan — meaning even its paid options offer top value.